Hunt with us for three days, and deepen your understanding of:

 Post-Harvest Processing; and

-Hunts occur on thousands of acres of private property in Kansas Unit 1, where you’re allowed to harvest up to two spring turkeys with appropriate licensing and prior arrangement with RHR.
+Hunts occur on thousands of acres of private property in Kansas Unit 1, in Phillips and Norton Counties, in both river-bottom and agricultural habitats.

 Conducted across a mix of agriculture and river-bottom habitats near the small City of Logan, RHR's Rio Grande Turkey Hunts focus on effective calling, strategic set-ups, and working birds to the hunters, rather than spot and stalk, or sitting over corn feeders.
 While those other methods can be effective for killing a bird, Chris prefers the more enriching experience of putting a bird in a hunter's lap, and letting them experience the thrill of wild, free-ranging Rio Grande turkeys actively engaging (if not flat-out beating up) a spread of decoys!
 Hunts can be for up to two adults at a time, or a parent and two kids (Chris truly does specialize in highly successful, and educational, youth hunts), and will always be with Chris right there with you to help you call, pick set-ups, or just plain learn more about KS river-bottom long-beards; all hunts are fully guided unless otherwise arranged for a DIY type of hunt.
 Whether for youth, archery, or shotgun, and regardless of whether or not you're a beginner, or an accomplished hunter working on your NWTF "Slam," Chris can help you experience a turkey hunt that you'll not soon forget!